-Basically speaking, SAP is solely an assessment, whereas an EPC is a certificate.
-The two certainly have much to do with each other, as the EPC is produced based on the results of the SAP assessment in order to show the energy use and CO2 emissions from a building.
+A SAP is solely an assessment, whereas an EPC is a certificate.
+An EPC is produced based on the results of the SAP assessment in order to show the energy use and CO2 emissions from a building.
 Although there are certain similarities between SAP assessments and EPCs, it is important to remember that they are both completely separate entities.
 At UK Building Compliance, we are able to produce EPCs as well, so please visit the EPC page or contact us today for more details.

 Why Choose Us?

 When you hire UK Building Compliance to carry out your SAP assessment, you will receive a number of benefits, such as:

 - Hiring a company with reams of experience in the industry, so you’ll get a seamless and professional SAP calculation with no hassle or hitches.

 - Advice on how to make sure the dwelling complies with building regulations in the most cost effective way for you.

 - A SAP calculation without the need for us to visit your site – all of the work is done from our office, meaning less disruption to your schedule.

 Other Services to Consider

 We also offer a number of other different services which may be of use to you if you require air pressure testing.
 These services are: